 At TechEquity, we envision a world where the growth of the tech industry creates economic prosperity for everyone.
 We focus on addressing inequities within the tech industry and inequities that result from tech products and companies.

 We work on systems change that enables economic stability for workers and society as a whole.
 We bring tech worker capacity, as well as research and policy insights, to grassroots movements for labor and housing justice.
 Public policy is a core piece of our theory of change.
 In order to make structural changes to the way power and resources are shared in our society, we need bold public policy and regulation to provide guardrails and safety nets where needed.

 We believe that creating a just economy requires all of us to think deeper than unemployment rates to examine a more holistic set of issues and relationships: who of us earns enough money to live where we work?
 How does where we live affect the opportunities available to us, or the likelihood of gentrification and displacement?
-How does concentrating power—corporate, financial, grasstops, electoral, etc.— into fewer and fewer hands distort the systems that affect the quality of our jobs and our lives?
+How does concentrating power—corporate, financial, political— into fewer and fewer hands affect the quality of our jobs, our communities, and our lives?

 Our guiding principles in housing and labor are the foundation of the work we do, every day and year over year.

 Our policy advisors help us craft policies that address inequities in and as a result of the tech industry.